nathanlegroux/Simple-Content-Publishing-Instagram-PHP/README.md

 // 5 : Select Company -> Name your app -> Enter your Email -> Select your buisness account ( IMPORTANT )

+// 5 BIS : Click on the square named "Instagram Graph API"

 // 6 : Copy your APP ID

 $app_id = '';